JoaoVeiga-afk/desofs2025_wed_pbs_1/Deliverables/fase1/README.md

 ## Other

-In this folder you can find also the Thread Model in the TM.json file for the Threat Dragon tool.
+In this folder you can find also the Thread Model in the TM.json file for the Threat Dragon tool and the report in the threat_model_report.pdf file.
 You can also find the ASVS (Application Security Verification Standard) checklist in the excel file.